joejean/JoeJean-blog/content/pages/about.md

 My name is Joe Jean.
-I'm a Computer Science student at [New York University in Abu Dhabi](http://www.nyuad.nyu.edu).
-I will graduate in May 2016.
+In May 2016, I graduated with a Bachelor of Science degree in Computer Science from [New York University in Abu Dhabi](http://www.nyuad.nyu.edu).
+I love building software that make people's lives easier.

 ###Technology and I